garden-io/garden/docs/basics/quickstart.md

 git clone https://github.com/garden-io/quickstart-example.git && cd quickstart-example
 ```

-Garden ships with a command center for your project enabling an interactive control flow.
-To start the REPL, run:
+Garden ships with a command center for your project enabling an interactive control flow we call the **dev console**.
+To start the dev console, run:

 ```sh
 garden dev
 ```

-The first time you run `garden dev`, Garden will deploy your project to Kubernetes then await further instructions inside a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
-You can replicate this from inside the REPL by typing `deploy` and hitting enter.
+The first time you run `garden dev`, Garden will initialize then await further instructions inside a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+From inside the REPL you can command Garden to build, test, and deploy your project.
+Deploy your project by typing, `deploy`.

 You should now be able to visit the example project at [http://vote.local.demo.garden](http://vote.local.demo.garden).

+The quickstart also comes with some tests of the unit and end-to-end variety.
+To run your unit test, just run `test unit`.
+To run your end-to-end test, run `test e2e`.
+Easy!

 If the page doesn't load, you'll need to go to step 4 and update your hostfile.
 Otherwise, you're done!